polterguy/phosphorusfive/README.md

 ## Hyperlambda

-The above code, is called _"Hyperlambda"_, and is a simple key/value/children tree-structure, allowing for you to declare something, that P5 refers to as _"lambda"_ or _"Hyperlambda"_.
+The code at the top of this page, is called _"Hyperlambda"_, and is a simple key/value/children tree-structure, allowing for you to declare something, that P5 refers to as _"lambda"_ or _"Hyperlambda"_.
 Lambda is the foundation for an execution tree, or graph object, that is a Turing complete opportunity to declare your apps, through a _"non-programming model"_.